mariazuffova/jekyll-profile-site/teaching.md

 title: Teaching
 permalink: /teaching
 ---
-During my PhD studies, I worked as a teaching assistant and delivered tutorials for the following courses on research methods and introduction to political science.
+During my PhD studies, I worked as a teaching assistant for the following courses on research methods and introduction to political science.

 ## PhD level